AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

 where $(\alpha_{k,l}, \beta_{k,l})$ are the learnable offsets.
-AdaCoF~\cite{lee2020adacof} estimates both kernel weights and sampling offsets for each output pixel, though it employs a fixed offset pattern, limiting its expressiveness under complex motion.
-To enhance spatial adaptivity further as shown in \cref{fig:convolutions}~(c), dynamic kernel-based methods~\cite{park2021asymmetric, park2020bmbc, ding2021cdfi, ding2022MSEConv, liu2023ttvfi} make location-dependent kernel weights:
+From a motion-representation viewpoint, these offsets can be interpreted as kernel-centered displacement vectors, while the associated kernel weights modulate how much each sampled location contributes, yielding an implicit analogue of a local flow field.
+AdaCoF~\cite{lee2020adacof} jointly predicts both kernel weights and sampling offsets for each output pixel, improving flexibility over static kernels.
+However, its limited offset range and time-invariant sampling pattern limits its expressiveness under complex motion.
+To further enhance spatial adaptivity, dynamic kernel-based methods~\cite{park2021asymmetric, park2020bmbc, ding2021cdfi, ding2022MSEConv, liu2023ttvfi} as shown in Fig.~\ref{fig:convolutions}~(c) generate location-dependent kernel weights:

 where $W_{k,l}(x,y)$ denotes a dynamically predicted kernel at location $(x, y)$.
-Methods such as CDFI~\cite{ding2021cdfi} and MSEConv~\cite{ding2022MSEConv} jointly learn spatially-varying weights and offsets, offering enhanced flexibility and improved interpolation accuracy.
+Methods such as CDFI~\cite{ding2021cdfi} and MSEConv~\cite{ding2022MSEConv} jointly learn spatially-varying weights and offsets, resulting in enhanced flexibility and improved interpolation accuracy.

-Overall, kernel-based methods forego explicit motion supervision, instead leveraging learned spatial priors for synthesizing intermediate frames.
-As kernel prediction and convolution-based synthesis are tightly coupled, motion estimation and frame synthesis are implicitly fused into a single-stage.
-This implicit formulation offers robustness in noisy or uncertain motion settings and eliminates the dependency on accurate optical flow.
-However, these models often lack temporal generalizability, as the learned kernels are typically conditioned on a fixed interpolation time (\emph{e.g.}, \(t = 0.5\)).
-Consequently, most kernel-based methods are constrained to CTFI (\cref{subsec:CTFI}) and fail to generalize to ATFI (\cref{subsec:ATFI}), limiting their applicability in real-world scenarios requiring temporal flexibility.
+Kernel-based models adopt a simple single-stage formulation that combines motion estimation and frame synthesis into a one-step process~\cite{niklaus2017adaconv, niklaus2017sepconv}.
+Instead of first regressing an explicit flow field and then warping the inputs, the network directly predicts sampling kernels whose spatial support implicitly specifies where information is gathered from the input frames, thereby coupling motion inference and reconstruction in a unified operation.
+This implicit formulation enhances robustness in motion-ambiguous or low-texture regions by avoiding reliance on external optical flow estimators.
+However, a notable limitation arises from their temporal rigidity.
+Most methods are trained to interpolate at fixed time steps (\textit{e.g.}, $t=0.5$) and lack generalization to arbitrary times $t \in (0,1)$.
+As a result, they are typically restricted to CTFI (Sec.~\ref{subsec:CTFI}) and fail to support ATFI (Sec.~\ref{subsec:ATFI}), limiting their applicability in real-world scenarios requiring temporal flexibility.

-\subsubsection{Flow-based}
+\subsubsection{\textbf{Flow-based}}